freedomofpress/securedrop-dev-docs/docs/apt_repo.rst

     Allows for managed key rotation via automatic updates, as implemented in `SecureDrop 0.3.10`_.

+All `SecureDrop Client <https://github.com/freedomofpress/securedrop-client>`_ component packages.
+    See :doc:`workstation_release_management` for more information.

 .. note::
    The SecureDrop install process configures a custom Linux kernel hardened with the grsecurity patch set.
 Only binary images are hosted in the apt